 Located within one of America’s most celebrated theater hubs, Concordia University Chicago’s Theater Department offers students unique access to professional training that focuses on the Chicago storefront method of theater.
 Our ensemble-based model requires participants to be comprehensive practitioners that are conversant in all aspects of theater.
-All theater students work as part of an intimate company that produces off campus at Madison Street Theatre in nearby Oak Park.
+All theater students work as part of an intimate company that produces off campus at Madison Street Theatre in neighboring Oak Park.

 Our comprehensive training provides classes in all aspects of production (acting, directing, playwriting and design), as well as those courses necessary to provide a foundation for the advanced study of theater (including History of Theater, Contemporary Drama, Scene Analysis and Shakespeare).
 We create artists who are ready to work in the theater the moment they graduate from CUC.